Nkingsap/QuestionBank/README.md

 4. **Configure Cloudinary**
    - Sign up at [Cloudinary](https://cloudinary.com)
    - Create an upload preset named `qbank22`
+   - Note your cloud name from the dashboard
-   - Update the cloud name in upload functions
+   - Update the Cloudinary configuration in upload functions

 5. **Start the development server**
    ```bash